Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/releases/_posts/2020-11-24-aristotle-v4.7.2-released.md

 - Alerts missing on item page for locked items
 - Edits to custom fields not saving correctly

-Discuss this post on our community forum: https://community.aristotlemetadata.com/
+Discuss this post on our [community forum](https://community.aristotlemetadata.com/)